LacunaOmnibus/MontyLacuna/README.md

 - pip
 - requests
   - pip install requests
-  - CHECK It might make sense to replace this with urllib, since it's standard.
+  - CHECK It might make sense to replace this with urllib, since it's standard - one less thing for the user to have to install
+- beaker
+  - pip install beaker

 ## Complete
 Nothing.